Updated July 5, 2023

 The AVERAGEIF function in Excel calculates the average of cells that exactly match the criteria or the condition specified.

-Below you will see a table containing the product name and its units that are sold.
+Below you will see a table containing the product name and the units that are sold.

 In this example, we need to find the average units sold for product B.